Author Archives

 Suzannah Gail Collins

-I am the author of a poetry chapbook, I Will Meet You at the River, (as Suzannah Gilman) the mother of four adults and grandmother to two, frequent traveler, and a licensed attorney who represented victims of domestic violence under a grant from the U.S. Dept. of Justice Office on Violence Against Women.
+I am the author of a poetry chapbook, I Will Meet You at the River, (as Suzannah Gilman), frequent traveler, and a licensed attorney who represented victims of domestic violence under a grant from the U.S. Dept. of Justice Office on Violence Against Women.
 My poetry, essays, fiction, and nonfiction have in such in such publications as The Florida Review, Pearl Magazine, Calyx Journal, Green Hills Literary Lantern, Pearl Magazine, Prick of the Spindle, Slow Trains, The Cafe Review, and The Meridian Anthology of Contemporary Poetry.
 I competed in flash fiction slams, winning every time.
 I won Literary Death Match on my 50th birthday.
 Twice nominated for a Pushcart Prize for poetry, I now concentrate on blogging for The Gloria Sirens and writing fiction.
+I have four children, four daughters-in-law, and four grandchildren.
 I live with my husband, the poet Billy Collins, in Florida.